veeta-orinko/NZforager/README.md

 The descriptions include a guide around best uses, Maori history of use, as well as which parts of the plant are safe for consumption.

 The addition of a geo-map linked to plant tags in the database will help users find local foraging spots.
-Recipes will inspire ways of using the plants.
+Recipes will inspire ways of using the plants, and overall the app encourages resourcefulness and connection with plant use and history.

 To do: